chiaracoletti/coderefinery-documentation-example-project/README.md

 - numpy

 # Example
-To display temperature data from a certain day run the folloeing command `analyze_spreadsheet.py --day=01 --month=01 --year=2022`
+To display temperature data from a certain day run the following command

+`analyze_spreadsheet.py --day=01 --month=01 --year=2022`

 This will be the output: